avdgaag/subtrigger/README.md

 notoriously hard to debug, so make sure to write some debugging information somewhere so you know what is going on.

+## Changes

+Note that Subtrigger is still in early stages of development.
+Until it hits 1.0 there are bound to be major changes.

+### 0.3.0

+* Complete rewrite of the system
+* Improved documentation
+* Improved test coverage
+* Added matching on more revision attributes
+* Added custom matcher objects
+* Use Pony for e-mail
+* Cleaner rules files

 ## Credits

 * **Author**: Arjan van der Gaag